zuyd-projects/cyber-scope/ssh-log-monitor/README.md

 - Skip previously seen lines (based on offset)
 - Extract IPs from SSH login attempts
 - Send logs to the gRPC server defined in `main.go`
+- Update the offset after processing each entry
+- Terminate after 5 minutes (if still running)

+---

+## 🔄 Reliability Features

+### Timeout Protection
+The application has a built-in 5-minute timeout to prevent indefinite execution.
+If the timeout is reached, the current progress is saved before termination.

+### Incremental Offset Tracking
+The offset file is updated after each log entry is processed, ensuring that even if the application is terminated prematurely:
+- No log entries are processed twice
+- Processing can resume exactly where it left off

+### Concurrent Run Prevention
+A lock mechanism ensures that only one instance of the application can run at a time, preventing race conditions when processing log entries.

+### Enhanced Logging
+Detailed logs provide insights into:
+- Processing progress and performance metrics
+- Connection status to the gRPC server
+- Errors and exceptional conditions
+- Partial progress during long-running tasks

 ---